aws-samples/cfn101-workshop/content/advanced/modules/cleanup/index.md

 ## Clean Up

-To clean up the resources you created in this module execute the following commands:
+To clean up the resources you created in this module, follow steps shown next.

 Delete the sample Stack that consumed the sample Module.